Archangel Jophiel

 Role comparison

-FigurePrimary memoryWhat this page clarifies
+FigurePrimary memoryWhat the comparison clarifies

 UrielLight as interpretation and warningJophiel treats light as beauty, perception, and gratitude